-Like Tulum, the entire Mexican state of Quintana Roo is blessed with miles of golden sand and turquoise water.
+What is Mexico Famous for?
+Beaches, we wouldn’t forget about the Mexican beaches.
+The entire Mexican state of Quintana Roo is blessed with miles of golden sand and turquoise water.
 That’s the Caribbean Coast of Mexico, which attracts thousands of tourists every day, mostly from December through March, when they want to escape from their cold winter and enjoy the sun and the wondrous white sand beaches.

 The Boho chic Tulum

 From the small fishing village that it was 30 years ago, Tulum has become one of the favorite destinations among style-conscious travelers, jet setters, and Hollywood stars.
 Outrageously priced hotels on the beach, world-class restaurants, and fashion boutiques are what is now Tulum about.
 But let’s not forget the pristine white sand beach and the evergreen Mayan archeological site, the only pre-hispanic settlement built on the ocean.
 There is so much to see and do in Tulum besides living the glamorous life!

 One of the unfortunate things Mexico is famous for is the Drug cartels, known for smuggling illegal drugs from Mexico and Central America up into the United States, but also for controlling many areas of Mexico, creating danger and spreading fear.
 The security issues that the world media talk about are real but luckily confined to certain areas where tourists are not advised to circulate.